 The definition of a burnout for the purposes of this section is determined by the type of motor vehicle being driven.

 - On a motorbike: if the vehicle is operated in a way to cause the motorbike to undergo a sustained loss of traction by the driving wheel.

 - On any other motor vehicle: if the vehicle is operated in a way that causes a sustained loss of traction by one or more of the driving wheels.

 The maximum penalty if you are convicted under this section will depend on the particulars of the offence.
-If a burnout has occurred because you have placed a prohibited substance on the surface of the road or road related area, or near one of the vehicle’s tyres, the maximum fine is 30 penalty units.
-If no prohibited substance was involved, the maximum fine is 20 penalty units.
+If a burnout has occurred because you have placed a prohibited substance on the surface of the road or road related area, or near one of the vehicle’s tyres, the maximum fine is 30 penalty units ($4800).
+If no prohibited substance was involved, the maximum fine is 20 penalty units ($3200).

 In either case, if this is a first offence, the automatic period of disqualification is three months.
-If this is a repeat offence, the automatic period of disqualification is twelve months however the Court has the discretion to impose a lengthier period of disqualification.
+If this is a repeat offence, the automatic period of disqualification is 12 months but the court has the discretion to impose a longer ban.

 For the purposes of this section, a prohibited substance is defined as: